Books in Progress…

 After starting with a robust chapter on method (including a discussion of what I call “Judeo-Inflection” in a reading of Levinas, and including a comparison of phenomenology and empiricism and their differing senses of basic inter-human indebtedness), I end with a chapter on politics where I draw out implications from the phenomenology of pardon and pause for questions of civic friendship/love, civic hope, and civic forgiveness.
 Following on some of my earlier work, I highlight Levinas’ critique of liberalism, and I show how the pardon/pausal modes of “trembling agency”–found in the Judeo-inflected spaces of Covenantality and the overlapping Times of Genesis and Exodus–can serve us well in a contemporary context.

-Hate & Protect: An Unexpected Path to Civic and Interfaith Health (book in progress)
+Friendship is not a Civic Strategy: An Unusual Guide to Better Bipartisan and Interfaith Health (book in progress)

-Set in the context of current-day American socio-politics, Hate & Protect sets out to pursue the unexpected details and implications of the following simple (but of course, not so simple) claim: In a pluralistic democracy, we are civically responsible for — and must feel viscerally responsible for — even neighbors whose ideas we hate.
+Written for a general audience, and set in the context of current-day American socio-politics, this guide sets out to pursue the unexpected details and implications of the following simple (but of course, not so simple) claim: In a pluralistic democracy, we are civically responsible for — and must feel viscerally responsible for — even neighbors whose ideas we hate.

-The project includes an exploration of “viscerality” (including “visceral politics”) and ends by exploring applied solutions.
+The project includes an exploration of embodiment for politics, and ends by exploring applied solutions.

 The Miracle Option in Interfaith: From Literacy to Liturgy (website, guide-book, and webinar/workshop; in progress)